Synchrophasors and Synchrowaveforms for the Distribution Grid: The SoCal 28-Bus Dataset: Dataset

-As described in \cite{mohsenian-rad_synchro-waveforms_2023}, synchro-waveforms are a set of time-synchronized current and voltage waveforms at multiple locations in a power system.
+As described in \cite{mohsenian-rad_synchro-waveforms_2023}, synchrowaveforms are a set of time-synchronized current and voltage waveforms at multiple locations in a power system.
 This is the most authentic representation of signals in power systems.
 We simultaneously capture voltage and current waveforms across all sensors.
 The measurement timestamps across different sensors are synchronized as described in Section \ref{sec:methods; subsec:sync}.
-The waveform sampling frequency is 2.5 kHz.
-Due to hardware limitations, our meters do not support event-triggered or continuous recording.
-Each waveform is 1 second in length and a waveform is captured every 10 seconds (i.e. 10\% coverage in time).
-Example waveform measurements are shown in \figref{fig:data_waveform}.
-The measurement timestamps of waveforms are at slightly irregular intervals ($400 \pm 4\mu s$) due to hardware sampling limitations.
-We provide code for re-sampling and aligning multiple waveforms.
+The waveform sampling rate is 2.5 kHz.
+Due to hardware limitations, our meters do not support continuous recording.
+Each waveform is 1 second in length and a waveform is captured every 10 seconds, i.e. 10\% temporal coverage.
+As such, the majority of the data is best-suited for steady state analysis.
+In addition, rare transient events are also captured in some cases.
+An example is shown in \figref{fig:data_waveform}.